Indigenous people in video games: Games including Indigenous languages

 There are also numerous video games which include or have been fully translated into Indigenous languages.
 MoniGarr produces many Indigenous language games for multiple platforms.
 Both of the video games made by kānaka maoli participants of the Skins Video Game workshops held in Hawai'i, He Ao Hou [2017] and Wao Kanaka: Realm of the People [2018], were designed so that the player can play in ‘Ōlelo Hawai‘i as well as in English.
 Similarly, Karihonniennihtshera (Teachings) by Kahentawaks Tiewishaw can be played in English, wherein it teaches the player how to identify flora and fauna in the Kanien’kéha language, or played entirely in Kanien’kéha.

+Adventure game Skábma - Snowfall was translated and voice-acted in endangered Norther Sámi language.
+The game was awarded as a Nordic Game of The Year and The Best Art awards in Nordic Game and The Best Creative Achievement of the Year 2022 in Finnish Game Award 2023.
+Northern Sámi language option is also included to Raanaa - The Shaman Girl game.

 Full immersion is a design preference for some Indigenous game developers.
 Honour Water [2016] is a singing game entirely in Anishinaabemowin, much like the virtual reality game Along the River of Spacetime [2020].
 Carl Petersen emphasizes full immersion in his games, which include Lakota instructions.

 In addition, there are games that have been localized to Indigenous languages.
 For example, Pinnguaq localized Osmos and Ittle Dew to Inuktitut and Mushroom 11 [2015] is available in Inuktitut and Algonquin.

+Obsidian's expansion for Fallout: New Vegas, Honest Hearts, features tribals living in Zion National Park who have developed a language that is a fusion of English, German, and Navajo.